Hair coat and skin conditions in dogs

 Many of these symptoms are generalised and could be indicative of a skin and hair coat condition and/or an underlying health condition.
 For example, excessive shedding could be a sign of a skin disease, such as ringworm, or a sign of stress (dogs may shed excessively when they are under stress), while hair that falls out on its own, leaving obvious areas of baldness, may be a sign of an internal illness, hormone imbalances, metabolic changes, or even cancer.

-Causes of hair coat and skin condition in dogs
+Causes of hair coat and skin conditions

 There are many possible underlying causes that can affect the appearance of a dog’s skin and coat, particularly its shine, texture and the extent of shedding.
 Some of the more common examples include conditions such as hormone or metabolic disorders, digestive disturbances, parasites and cancer.
 Additionally, conditions that affect mobility, such as arthritis or obesity, can lead to skin problems such as dandruff or matting, if the dog is unable to groom itself properly.